Frequently Asked Questions

 Yes, with a caveat.
-You would need to present new material to the judges.
-The presentation should represent a new and different aspect of your research, not just a deeper examination of the same topic.
+You need to present new material to the judges.
+The infographic should represent a new and different aspect of your research, not just a modification of the previous poster you submitted.

 I’m an undergraduate student, can I still compete?

 This competition is primarily for graduate students, however, at certain universities exceptions are made to admit undergraduates.
 Each university’s site-specific page will indicate whether they will expand the applicant pool to undergraduates.